Nationwide Mutual Insurance Company: Death benefit controversy

 In October 2012, Nationwide agreed to pay $7.2 million to resolve a market conduct investigation by a multistate insurance regulator task force regarding its use of the Social Security Death Master File database for paying life insurance claims.
 Life insurance policies make it clear that it is up to the beneficiaries to notify the insurer.
 Most insured do notify their insurance companies but as a result of this exam Nationwide identified $144 million in benefits that had not been paid because of customers' failure to file a claims report.
 The agreement was announced by California Insurance Commissioner Dave Jones on behalf of California, Florida, Illinois, New Hampshire, North Dakota, Pennsylvania, and Ohio.
-The settlement reached with the state insurance regularors will commit Nationwide and other insurers to compare its records against the Social Security Death Index and conduct a search for beneficiaries.
+The settlement reached with the state insurance regulators will commit Nationwide and other insurers to compare its records against the Social Security Death Index and conduct a search for beneficiaries.

 Claims of bad faith

 In June 2014, Nationwide was hit with an $18 million punitive damages award after a plaintiff proved the company "strong-armed its policyholder rather than negotiating in good faith to compensate the plaintiff for the loss suffered in an automobile collision."